MaciejKrzysiak/scratchpad/project-blog/_posts/2025-10-07-aleks-first-post.markdown

 ## Reference Gallery

-> "I went and tried this recipe and it turned out great!
+I went and tried this recipe and it turned out great!
 I swapped the protein for andouille sausage to add some more spice.
-Here are some sexy photos" - ༺𓆩Maciej𓆪༻
+Here are some sexy photos.

+_Maciej_

 <img src="/assets/images/Maciej_Autumnal_Pasta3.jpeg" alt="Cooking the Autumnal Pasta Sauce" width="400">